Syaw0/blog/_posts/2021-07-28-how-does-context-work.md

 1. current value is stored in the fiber stack
 2. new value is set to the context

-For cases like multiple provider on the same context, this makes sure that for a fiber node, the closes value is set when used.
+For cases like multiple provider on the same context, this makes sure that for a fiber node, the closest value is set when used.

 Pay attention that the fiber stack is storing the **previous value** while context itself is set to the newest value, this is because context has default values.